LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 might lead to unexpected behavior, and to deter users from using it, we chose to have :kbd:`Control-c` raise an Exception once all the Blocks are correctly stopped.
 This behavior can be tuned, see the :ref:`7.
-Advanced control over the runtime` section of the tutorials.
+Advanced control over the runtime <tutorials/more_complexity:7. advanced control over the runtime>` section of the tutorials.
 The take-home message about :kbd:`Control-c` is : **using :kbd:`Control-c` to stop a script is fine in most cases but it** **is preferable to do otherwise, so it will by default raise an error even if** **everything went fine** !